Introducing the new British Standard on social value

 All organizations, not just those affected by the Social Value Act, can use this standard as a lens and tool, to consider how they can better serve the communities in which they operate in ways that also bring value to the organization itself.
 This is the overall aim of this standard.

 Understand, preserve and enhance

 BS 8950:2020 aims to help organizations of any type or size, in any sector, to understand, preserve and enhance their social value.
-It outlines principles to help orgs recognize, account for and report on social value.
+It outlines principles to help organizations recognize, account for and report on social value.
 It does this by helping them to identify and use appropriate data for making judgments about what matters, collecting and analysing data to consider options and identifying and including stakeholders.
 It also outlines a framework for assessing and enhancing social value.
 To avoid reinventing the wheel, it builds on and links to existing principles and frameworks.

 Why should organizations use the standard?

-Directed at decision makers and practitioners
+Directed at decision-makers and practitioners

 The standard is directed at those within an organization whose decisions affect the communities it serves, including members of the ‘C’ suite; sustainability and CSR managers and directors; innovation and strategy managers; and bid managers.
 Other interested users will include ESG investors, areas of government, and because of the 2012 Act, UK local authorities.

 Social value is increasingly understood as being a key part of organizations’ sustainability agendas.
 In particular, organizations that are already showing sustainability and social responsibility leadership are expected to want to engage with this new standard as it represents another way to improve how they do business and the positive impacts they create.
 It will chime in particular with purpose-driven organizations.

 And it very much doesn’t exclude SMEs.
 On the contrary, the standard could well present an opportunity for them to recognize and enhance what they’re doing already, as they’re very often much closer to, and integrated within their local communities.